 C: Bringing communities together and supporting diversity and inclusion

 They also demonstrate the difference that can be made when TOCs, local authorities, Rail User Groups and more have when they work to respond to the needs of their communities.
 There are now over 70 CRPs in the country with that number increasing as the benefits of community rail are being more widely acknowledged.

 In 2019, Community Rail Network, who are the organisation that work with the DfT to support CRPs and station adoption groups, produced a report on the value of community Rail.
 The full report can be read on the Community Rail website, but to pick out some of the statistics, they estimated that on average a year 8,500 volunteers give 390,000 hours to community rail.
 This is calculated to be worth £5.6m annually in terms of labour contribution and up to £27.6m in social value to the volunteers themselves.

-The Heart of England partnership was founded in 2019 and is formed of 11 principal partners and funders, who are: Coventry City Council, Solihull Metropolitan Borough Council, Stratford-on-Avon District Council, Warwickshire County Council, Warwick District Council, Avanti West Coast, Chiltern Railways, CrossCountry, West Midlands Railways, Vintage Trains and West Midlands Rail Executive.
+The Heart of England partnership was founded in 2019 and is formed of 11 principal partners and funders, who are: Coventry City Council, Solihull Metropolitan Borough Council, Stratford-on-Avon District Council, Warwickshire County Council, Warwickshire District Council, Avanti West Coast, Chiltern Railways, CrossCountry Trains, West Midlands Railways, Vintage Trains and West Midlands Rail Executive.
 Network Rail and the Community Rail Partnership also support the work of the Partnership.

-The Partnership covers 36 stations over 3 train lines operating between Birmingham, Coventry, Nuneaton, Leamington Spa, Warwick and Stratford-Upon-Avon and serves a diverse range of stations, from rural request stops to larger urban stations.
+The Partnership covers 36 stations over 3 train lines operating between Birmingham, Coventry, Nuneaton, Leamington Spa, Warwick, and Stratford-Upon-Avon and serves a diverse range of stations, from rural request stops to larger urban stations.